jwipeout/rails-directory-structure-guide/README.md

 There is a default directory structure that __Ruby on Rails__ comes with.
 The Rails guides go in depth in explaining the folder structure, but does not talk about the extra folders that commonly get added in Rails Apps.

-The goal of this guide is to be a central place to learn about __ALL__ the folders that are used in Rails apps, _not just the ones that come by default (Highlighted In Green)_.
+The goal of this guide is to be a central place to learn about __ALL__ the folders that are used in Rails apps, _not just the ones that come by default (Marked with asterisk)_.

 We will also go over explaining __RSpec__ folder structure and any additional folders.